Editor’s Note: This article on attaining financial freedom was originally published in 2012 but was updated in October 2016.

 - Check your service levels.
 We have a tendency to keep paying for the same service we’ve always had, whether it’s with our phone, our electricity, or our gym membership.
 Now’s a good time to make a quick check to be sure you’re only paying for what you need.

 - Ask for lower rates.
-In 2009, G.E.
+All the way back in 2009, G.E.
 Miller shared how he cut his cable bill by 33% without losing any service.
 Many GRS readers reported similar success.
 Look through your monthly bills to see if there are any you could call to ask for a reduction on.
 If you are paying for channels you never use, think about switching to a streaming service you will actually use.

 - If you rent, review your lease or rental agreement to be sure you’re clear on all of the policies.
 While you’re at it, consider asking for a rent reduction.
 Sound crazy?
 If you’re a good tenant and regularly pay on time, it’s not so far-fetched.